AstroBai/AstroLife-Lite/README.md

 # AstroLife-Lite v0.1

-This version of AstroLife includes only a small part of galaxy images; one can download the full version by running the download script in the galaxy_image folder.
+This version of AstroLife includes only a small part of galaxy images; one can download the full version by running the download script in the galaxy_data folder.

 ## Usage